jaakkopasanen/Impulcifer/README.md

 ```bash
 pip install virtualenv
 ```
 - Git clone Impulcifer.
 This will create a folder in your home folder called `Impulcifer`.
+See [Updating](#updating) for other versions than the latest.
 ```bash
 git clone https://github.com/jaakkopasanen/Impulcifer
 ```